gbarkerz/MobileGridGames/README.md

 ***Voice Access***: Activate the system's [Voice Access](https://support.google.com/accessibility/android/answer/6151848), and speak the number shown on a square to move the square.

+A video of the game being played with Voice Access is at [Android Grid Game V1.2 being played with Voice Access](https://youtu.be/GDxu6h-_g_U).

 ***Switch Access***: Activate the system's [Switch Access](https://support.google.com/accessibility/android/answer/6301490), scan to the square to be moved and then press the switch to move the square.

 ***Magnification***: The standard use of the system's [Magnification](https://support.google.com/accessibility/android/answer/6006949) can be used when playing this game.

 ***TalkBack***: Turn on [TalkBack](https://support.google.com/accessibility/android/answer/6007100), and move your finger around the screen to have the number of the square beneath your finger announced.
 If TalkBack moves between rows or columns in the grid of squares, it will announce the new row or column.
 Double tap to move a square.
 TalkBack will make the following announcements following specific actions being taken in the game.

+Please note that during development of the app, TalkBack's announcements were not always consistent.
+For example, sometimes the row and column of a square was not announced when moving to a square, even with TalkBack's "Speak list and grid information" setting turned on.
+Also, after double-tapping on a square to move it, once TalkBack made the expected announcement, it then announced that a move of the empty square is not possible.
+If these issues are experienced by anyone using TalkBack after the game has been downloaded from the Google Play Store, I'll investigate further.

+A video of the game being played with TalkBack is at [Android Grid Game V1.3 being played with TalkBack](https://youtu.be/TRv9GON31IE).

 &nbsp;